Kansas State School for the Blind Transition Program

 - Student arrives at KSSB in August to begin Transition Program.

-- $1000 yearly fee to be paid to KSSB by the local district for provision of services, including but not limited to: room & board, meals, instruction in O&M, social skills, DLS, assistive technology, self-advocacy, and other skills as identified by the team.
+- The annual fee to be paid to KSSB by the local district for the provision of services, including but not limited to: room & board, meals, instruction in O&M, social skills, DLS, assistive technology, self-advocacy, and other skills as identified by the team.

 - Transportation costs paid by the local district